kovalhood/kovalbar/README.md

-# KovalBar
+# ValBar

-This is an app for a menu of KovalBar
+This is an app for a menu of ValBar